iranvir/numbersandreality/docs/index.md

 # Table of Contents

 ## 1. Computers
-#### A. Linux System Administration

-1. Theory of Computation
+### A. Theory of Computation
+1. Finite Automata

+### B. Programming
-2. The C Programming Language
+1. The C Programming Language
-3. The C Compiler flags for GCC, MSVC and Clang
+2. The C Compiler flags for GCC, MSVC and Clang
+3. Makefiles, Autoconf and Automake

+### C. Systems Administration and Analysis